-If you have read the article I wrote about distribution-friendly projects at LWN (part 1 and part 2, part 3 is still to be published at the time I write this), I tried to list some of the problems that distributions face when working with upstream projects.
+If you have read the article I wrote about distribution-friendly projects at LWN (part 1 and part 2, part 3), I tried to list some of the problems that distributions face when working with upstream projects.

 A very good example of this is the current state of Gentoo’s ~arch tree.
 At the moment there are quite a few things that might lead to build-failure because different projects are interleaved:

 - GCC 4.3 changes will cause a lot of build failures in C++ software because the headers dependencies were cleaned up; similar changes happen every GCC minor release;

 - autoconf 2.62 started catching bad errors in configure scripts, especially related to variable names; similar changes happen every autoconf release;